Image shows woman arrested at 2019 Hawaii protest, not after Maui wildfires | Fact check

 Our rating: False

 The woman in the photo was arrested at a protest in 2019.
 Her arrest was unrelated to wildfires on the Hawaiin island of Maui in August.
+The image shared on X is a composite of two images.

 Reports of residents blocked, arrested in Maui but image does not depict it